-THERAPY for WOMEN in Augusta, GA
+Therapy for Women in Augusta, GA

 You started people-pleasing to keep the peace, not realizing taking care of everyone else would become so automatic you'd forget how to take care of yourself.

-When someone asks you what you want for dinner, do you respond with “I don’t know, what do you want?” and then agree with whatever they suggest?
+When someone asks you what you want for dinner, do you respond with āI donāt know, what do you want?ā and then agree with whatever they suggest?

-When someone tells you something bad happened to them, do you immediately say “I’m sorry” even though you had nothing to do with what happened?
+When someone tells you something bad happened to them, do you immediately say āIām sorryā even though you had nothing to do with what happened?

-Do you hate conflict so much that you lose sleep worrying you said the wrong thing and someone might be secretly mad at you and just hasn’t told you?
+Do you hate conflict so much that you lose sleep worrying you said the wrong thing and someone might be secretly mad at you and hasnāt told you yet?

-You were always the “good girl” who did everything that was expected of her.
+You were always the āgood girlā who did everything that was expected of her.
 You people-pleased so hard that the part of you that actually has needs went silent.

 You struggle to tell anyone no and actually mean it.
 You might say no at first, but then guilt hits so hard that you cave and do what they asked anyway.

-When someone asks for your opinion on what to do, you say you’re “just chill”, you “go with the flow”, or you’re “easy-going” so you don’t risk choosing the wrong thing and upsetting them.
+When someone asks what you want to do, you say youāre ājust chillā, you āgo with the flowā, or youāre āeasy-goingā so you donāt risk choosing the wrong thing and upsetting them.

-It feels selfish to get something just for yourself, so if you want a treat, you buy one for everyone else in the house too so you don’t feel guilty.
+It feels selfish to get something just for yourself, so if you want a treat while youāre at The Augusta Market on a Saturday, you buy one for everyone else in the house too so you donāt feel guilty.

-You’re always on edge worrying that someone is mad at you.
-One short text message response from them and you’re spiraling, trying to figure out what you did wrong.
+Youāre always on edge worrying that someone is mad at you.
+One short text message response from them and youāre spiraling, trying to figure out what you did wrong.

 People-pleasing is a survival strategy (literally).